2026 Daily Holidays that fall on February 21, include:

 World Festivals and Events (Date Order)

-Losar - February 19-23, 2023 - The Tibetan New Year, typically a three-day festival that mixes sacred and secular practices that include prayers, ceremonies, hanging prayer flags, as well as sacred and folk dancing and partying.
+Losar - February 17-24, 2026 - The Tibetan New Year, a three day festival that mixes sacred and secular practices that include prayers, ceremonies, hanging prayer flags, as well as sacred and folk dancing and partying.
 The first day is the most important.
 (Buddhist)

 Astrological Sign